postmodern/chruby/CONTRIBUTING.md

   support common dotfiles which other Ruby Switchers could support.
 * New environment variables: much like with dotfile proliferation, we should keep environment variable pollution to a minimum.
-* Ruby/OS specific workarounds: we should not tolerate the existence of bugs in specific Rubies or Operating Systems.
+* Ruby, RubyGems, or OS specific workarounds: we should not tolerate the existence of bugs in specific Rubies or Operating Systems.
 Instead we should strive to resolve these bugs, to the benefit of all users.
 * Any [RVM]/[rbenv] specific feature: we should not blindly copy the features of [RVM] or [rbenv] in the hopes of making new users comfortable.
 Instead, we should question these features and rethink (or unthink) them.